My wife and I did one of our Broadway blitzes last week, flying to New York to see four plays. This week, I’m posting reviews of them…

-My wife and I did one of our Broadway blitzes last week, flying to New York to see four plays.
 We plan trips like this a couple of months ahead of time and always choose new shows we don’t know a lot about other than who will appear in them and a plot described in a sentence or two.

 Three of the plays had no intermission, two were semi-autobiographical, two of them featured stars of the old TV series “ER,” and one of them had two dogs that stole attention from the actors.

 The best of the shows was “Yellow Face,” written by David Henry Hwang.
 We knew his name because, in February 1988, we saw his “M. Butterfly” in its pre-Broadway run at the National Theater in Washington, starring John Lithgow and BD Wong.
 I enjoyed it so much I hung around the stage door afterwards to ask Lithgow if he’d guest on my radio show the next morning — which he did.
-The play went on to run two years on Broadway, won a Tony, and was nominated for a Pulitzer Prize.
+The play went on to run two years on Broadway, win a Tony, and be nominated for a Pulitzer Prize.

 “M. Butterfly” announced Hwang as a major new talent, and he used that celebrity the next year to express his disappointment in the casting of Jonathan Pryce as the Vietnamese pimp in “Miss Saigon.”
 Hwang’s disapproval got a lot of vocal support from the Asian community and the theater union Actor’s Equity, which tried to bar Pryce from reprising the role on Broadway.
 Their complaint wasn’t just that Pryce is a white man from Wales, but that he wore eye prosthetics and bronzing cream to look Asian.
 In the end, Pryce did stay in the role, and the musical played for years and years.